Trade uncertainty: Explore resources and tools for your business.

 • Do most of the company’s sales come from a small number of customers, or does the business rely heavily on one supplier?

 If you have initial concerns, it’s important to address them with the vendor at the LOI stage.
-“You will want to set expectations with the vendor on where you’ll spend time during due diligence and what key information you will require,” Meloche says.
+“You will want to set expectations with the vendor on where you’ll spend time during due diligence and the key information you’ll require,” Meloche says.

 2. Assemble a team

 It’s important to involve a team of qualified experts to help with due diligence.
-Doing so can help ensure the acquisition achieves expected returns and reduces the risk of costly surprises.
+That helps ensure the acquisition achieves expected returns.
+It also reduces the risk of costly surprises.

 “When you look at the experts’ fees, they’re negligible compared to the size of the deal and potential downside,” Meloche says.

-Among the experts should be an accountant to help you analyze the company’s financial records and a lawyer to assist with the LOI, draft the purchase agreement and conduct legal due diligence.
+An accountant can help you analyze the company’s financial records.
+Meanwhile, a lawyer can assist with the LOI, draft the purchase agreement and conduct legal due diligence.

 It’s important to bring in experts who have experience with transactions of similar complexity.
-An expert without such experience may miss important issues.
+If not, they could miss important issues.

 When you look at the experts’ fees, they’re negligible compared to the size of the deal and potential downside.

 “An acquisition is very different from preparing a will or buying a piece of real estate,” Meloche says.
-“Someone unfamiliar with acquisitions may focus on things that aren’t as relevant, not know certain commercial terms or fail to ask for things that are important.”
+“Someone unfamiliar with acquisitions may focus on things that aren’t as relevant.
+They may not know certain commercial terms or fail to ask for things that are important.”

 There are other experts who can also be helpful: